eSchwander/CSUMB_CalSPEED_Parser/docs/README.txt

 	send out emails so if you want to just want to test out the speed test portion of this project you can run test_parser.py in this folder.

+HOW THE SERVER USES THIS:
+	  A crontab runs the script at chosen intervals.

   If you are looking for some good documentation of what the speed test parser take a look over here: http://pwalker91.github.io/CSUMB_CalSPEED_Parser/ProjectDocumentation.html